mormond/CommercialMarketplaceLab/lab30-offertype.md

   * If the customer will be responsible the best match is an *Azure App offer - Solution Template*.
   * If the customer wants it to be managed on their behalf it will be an *Azure App offer - Managed Application*.

-Note the limitations in Lab 1 with respect to *Azure App offers*.
+Note the limitations in the introduction with respect to *Azure App offers*.
 Solution templates are not directly transactable but can be made so by referencing *VM offers*.
 Managed applications grant the customer limited access and require the solution to be managed on their behalf.

 ## Useful Links